yashmurty/go-fun/concurrency-http-servers/README.md

 ```

+The error that caused the failure is:
-The error is `fatal error: concurrent map writes`
+`fatal error: concurrent map writes`

 The request handlers can run concurrently but they all manipulate a shared `CounterStore`.

-For example, the `inc` handler is being called concurrently for multiple requests and attempts to mutate the map in the `CounterStore`.
+For example, the `inc` handler is being called concurrently for multiple requests and attempts to mutate the `map` in the `CounterStore`.
 This leads to a race condition since in Go, map operations are not atomic.
 https://golang.org/doc/faq#atomic_maps